yuexiaoyun/audio-player/audio-player/trunk/plugin/readme.txt

 == Installation ==

+1. Extract the contents of the archive (zip file)
+2. Upload the audio-player folder to your '/wp-content/plugins' folder
+3. Activate the plugin through the Plugins section in your WordPress admin

+IMPORTANT NOTE:

+This plugin will only work if your theme allows inserting code in the HEAD and FOOTER sections of your blog.
+See [this page](http://wpaudioplayer.com/support/troubleshooting) for more details.

 Upgrade - VERY IMPORTANT

 Upgrading from 1.2.3 to 2.0: The plugins/audio-player.php file is no longer needed and MUST be deleted.
 The audio-player.php file now lives in plugins/audio-player/

-1. Extract the contents of the archive (zip file)
-2. Upload the audio-player folder to your '/wp-content/plugins' folder
-3. Activate the plugin through the Plugins section in your WordPress admin

 == Changelog ==

 = 2.0.3 =
+* Play button now points to the left in RTL layout
+* Alternate content is now hidden before player loads
 * Fixed Spanish translation file problem
 * Added Danish language file and fixed small errors in all others
 * Ampersands in mp3 file names are now properly decoded